 Average Price: These donuts are on the pricier side, at about 400-500 yen (but totally worth it)

-Nearest Station: 5-minute walk from Meijijingu-Mae Station (click on the Google Map for walking directions)
+Nearest Station: 5-minute walk from Meijijingu-Mae Station (plan your route at the link and click on the Google Map below for walking directions)

 If you are gluten-free, this is the Tokyo donut shop for you!
 Macanon donuts are made with rice flour from Kumamoto, making the texture very soft and rich.
 Unlike traditional fried and sugary donuts, these are baked and are not glazed.
 If you’re lucky, you can get a piping hot donut right out of the oven!